lemonbob/OpenClassrooms/Project4/README.md

 # UML Project

-**This project demostrates UML, MySQL, and Database design skills in phpMyAdmin.**
+**This project demostrates UML, MySQL, and database design skills in phpMyAdmin.**

 >Design a database structure for a fast food delivery business "ExpressFood"